yavuztas/yavuztas.github.io/_drafts/SPRING-CERTIFICATE-EXAM-NOTES.markdown

  * The *persistence.xml* is not required.
 The *LocalContainerEntityManagerFactoryBean* supports a 'packagesToScan' property where the packages to scan for *@Entity* classes can be specified.
  * To enable JPA in a Spring Boot application, add the *spring-boot-starter* and *spring-boot-starter-data-jpa* dependencies.

-29. About Spring MVC view resolvers:
+29. About Spring MVC resolvers, beware they are all interfaces!
- * *HandlerExceptionResolver*:  Maps exceptions to views also allowing for more complex exception handling code.
+ * *interface HandlerExceptionResolver*:  Maps exceptions to views also allowing for more complex exception handling code.
- * *ViewResolver*:  Resolves logical String-based view names to actual View types.
+ * *interface ViewResolver*:  Resolves logical String-based view names to actual View types.
- * *ThemeResolver*:  Resolves themes your web application can use, for example, to offer personalized layouts
+ * *interface ThemeResolver*:  Resolves themes your web application can use, for example, to offer personalized layouts

 30. Which of these is a way of closing an application context, that allows you to listen to an event, so that you can do some additional actions when the application context is closing?